iarata/DSP-Playground/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments